hulksunil/Shoe_Store/README.md

 #### Edit

-The edit will place the values into the form so that they can be modified.
+The edit button will place the row's values into the form so that they can be modified.

 After modifying the values and submitting the form, it will delete the entry and place a new one with the updated information at the end of the table.